Second International: Struggle against war (1905–1914)

 The Copenhagen Congress of 1910 revisited the issue amidst the growing Anglo-German naval arms race.
 Keir Hardie and Vaillant put forward an amendment explicitly calling for a general strike, particularly in industries supplying armaments, as the most effective means of preventing war.
 After a tired and inconclusive debate, the matter was referred to the International Socialist Bureau (ISB) for further study, with the issue to be definitively settled at the next international congress scheduled for Vienna in 1914.

 In November 1912, as the Balkan Wars threatened to escalate into a general European conflict, the International held an extraordinary emergency congress in Basel, Switzerland.
 The event was a massive and emotional demonstration for peace.
 Delegates marched to the Basel cathedral, led by children singing socialist songs, where the bells were rung in a gesture of welcome.
 The congress unanimously adopted a manifesto that reiterated the Stuttgart resolution and called on the workers of all countries to oppose war.
 The congress itself was preceded by massive anti-war demonstrations in the major European capitals, and the atmosphere of unity and enthusiasm gave the International an "illusory power" in the eyes of its leaders.
 The congress marked, in historian James Joll's words, "the high point of the International's optimistic self-confidence".
-Many leaders left Basle convinced that the strength of the international socialist movement was a genuine guarantee of peace.
+Many leaders left Basel convinced that the strength of the international socialist movement was a genuine guarantee of peace.
 Jaurès expressed this hope, declaring that the International was "strong enough to speak in this tone of command to those in power and if necessary to follow up their words with deeds."

 "Détente" of 1913–1914

 The successful containment of the Balkan Wars without a general European conflict created a wave of optimism within the International.
 By 1913, many leaders came to believe that the immediate threat of war had receded.
 This mood was reinforced by a new interpretation of imperialism, advanced by Karl Kautsky and others, which suggested that the growing economic interdependence of the great powers would make war between them irrational and counter-productive.
 This theory of "ultra-imperialism" argued that capitalist interests were becoming aligned with the preservation of peace.
-This feeling of détente was reflected in practical initiatives, such as the Franco-German parliamentary conference held in Berne in May 1913, and a new emphasis on international arbitration and a "triple alliance" between Britain, France and Germany as the guarantors of European peace.
+This feeling of détente was reflected in practical initiatives, such as the Franco-German parliamentary conference held in Bern in May 1913, and a new emphasis on international arbitration and a "triple alliance" between Britain, France and Germany as the guarantors of European peace.
 The optimism was not universal, with Jaurès and the revolutionary left remaining more cautious, but the prevailing mood in 1913 and early 1914 was one of confidence that the International's strategy of prevention was working and that a lasting peace was attainable.